 The School of Theatre Arts sees hundreds of candidates from across the country each year and mindfully accepts only a handful.
-Faculty annually attend the International Thespian Festival, Southeastern Theatre Conference, North Texas Drama Auditions and Illinois High School Theatre Festival.
-Students may receive a callback from any of these off-campus auditions and asked to attend one of our four on-campus auditions.
-In that case you may skip step two in the process below.
-Additionally if you are a BA candidate you may skip step two as well.
-Please read carefully our three-step admissions process.
+Faculty attend the International Thespian Festival, Southeastern Theatre Conference, North Texas Drama Auditions and Illinois High School Theatre Festival annually.
+If you were seen at one of these off campus events, please check in with the Theatre Recruitment Office to see what your next steps are for admission.

-Step 1: Fill out your FREE application with Illinois Wesleyan University.
-All incoming students must submit a completed application to IWU including current transcripts and test scores prior to any on campus audition/interview.
+Step 1: All incoming students must submit a FREE application with Illinois Wesleyan University including current transcripts and test scores prior to any on-campus audition or interview.

 Resume and Headshot: Applicants must submit a recent headshot and a resume of all theatre work.